hannesm/jackline/README.md

 ### Installing jackline

-First be aware that this is unreleased alpha software.
+First be aware that this is unreleased β software.
 Bug reports are welcome (pull requests as well).

 Get OCaml (>= 4.02), get opam (1.2),